zopefoundation/grok/doc/tutorial.rst

 .. include:: groktut/a_view_for_a_model/src/sample/app_templates/index.pt
   :literal:

-Restart Zope.
+Restart the server.
 When you view the page:

   http://localhost:8080/test